-Worthright isn’t an investor or a bank, and we’re not a middle man.
-Instead we exist to enable the entire process for more people.
+Worthright isn’t an investor or a bank, and we’re not a broker.
+Instead we're a technology company that exists to enable the entire process for more people.
 Other life settlement companies aren’t transparent about the process, who’s involved and what each person makes.
 They also talk about things in prose that is difficult to understand.

 What is a Life Settlement?